lzptr/VS_Code_ROS/README.md

 You can now run `CTRL+SHIFT+P`, search for "Tasks: Run Task" and select the "ROS: catkin_make" task we configured.
 Since we set it to be the default build task with the `group` option you can also run that task with the shortcut `CTRL+SHIFT+B`.
 The build type is set to "Debug", so that the ROS nodes can be debugged later on.
-If you need a "compile_commands.json" for clang, you can add    "-DCMAKE_EXPORT_COMPILE_COMMANDS=1" as an additional argument to the `args` option.
-This will generate a compile_commands in the ~/catkin_ws/build folder that you can reference in the c_cpp_properties.json file.

 You can add your own additional configurations and run them with the "Run Task" action, or provide your own keybindings for your own build configurations.
 Check out the VS Code documentation for more information on that.

 If your ROS workspace contains a lot of packages you may not want to build them all.
-You can add these additional parameters to the catkin_make task for that:
+You can add these additional parameters to the task for that:
 ```
 {
     "version": "2.0.0",
     "tasks": [
         {
-            "label": "ROS: catkin_make",
+            "label": "ROS: central_catkin_make",
-            "type": "shell",
-            "command": "catkin_make",
+            "type": "catkin_make",
             "args": [
+                "--directory",
+				"<path-to-your-catkin-ws>/catkin_ws",
                 "--pkg",
                 "<your package name, e.g. hello_vs_code>",
                 "-j4",
-                "-DCMAKE_BUILD_TYPE=Debug"
+                "-DCMAKE_BUILD_TYPE=Debug",
+                "-DCMAKE_EXPORT_COMPILE_COMMANDS=1"
             ],
-            "problemMatcher": [],
+            "problemMatcher": "$catkin-gcc",
             "group": {
                 "kind": "build",
                 "isDefault": true